seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Compile unit descriptors provide the root scope for objects declared in a specific compilation unit.
 File descriptors are defined using this scope.
-These descriptors are collected by a named metadata ``!llvm.dbg.cu``.
+These descriptors are collected by a named metadata ``!llvm37.dbg.cu``.
 They keep track of subprograms, global variables, type information, and imported entities (declarations and namespaces).